DojunPark/NLP_BigCamp_at_SNU/README.md

 There are many other pre-learning models since BERT <br/>

 Many innovative models of NLP appeared in 2018 last year. <br/>
--ELMo, BERT, GPT, ULM-FiT… <br/>
+- ELMo, BERT, GPT, ULM-FiT… <br/>
--Changed the paradigm of sequential model in BERT <br/>
+- Changed the paradigm of sequential model in BERT <br/>
--Pre-training can be used everywhere, and all other tasks are performed with fine-tuning. <br/>
+- Pre-training can be used everywhere, and all other tasks are performed with fine-tuning. <br/>
 (Part that was predicted to be difficult in the past) <br/>
--1.
-Trained model that teaches supervised through semi-supervised learning <br/>
+1. Trained model that teaches supervised through semi-supervised learning <br/>
 2. Perform specific tasks through supervised learning <br/>
--Meaning extract is not easy <br/>
+- Meaning extract is not easy <br/>
 Semantic extraction from text is a classification task (positive, negative, neutral) <br/>
--Most of the tasks of NLP are classified <br/>
+- Most of the tasks of NLP are classified <br/>
--BERT performance surpasses other models in most tasks <br/>
+- BERT performance surpasses other models in most tasks <br/>

 ### Sentence Classification
--Pre-learning by receiving input-> fine-tuning <br/>
+- Pre-learning by receiving input-> fine-tuning <br/>

 There are BERT base and BERT large <br/>
--Base is the same size as GPT
+- Base is the same size as GPT
--BERT is a learned transformer encoder stack
+- BERT is a learned transformer encoder stack
--BERT is made only with Transformer encoder (no translation task is required, so no decoder is required) -BERT base has 12 encoders and large has 24
+- BERT is made only with Transformer encoder (no translation task is required, so no decoder is required)
+- BERT base has 12 encoders and large has 24
--Hidden layer increased to 768 and 1024, multi-head attention increased to 12 and 16 -[CLS] token is added at the beginning of the sentence -> To extract or classify word-specific features
+-Hidden layer increased to 768 and 1024, multi-head attention increased to 12 and 16
+- [CLS] token is added at the beginning of the sentence -> To extract or classify word-specific features
--If you know how to use BERT, you can easily perform all tasks
+- If you know how to use BERT, you can easily perform all tasks

 ### Features of BERT
--Only Transformer Encoder is used
+- Only Transformer Encoder is used
--Perform feature extraction and classification tasks with BERT's pre-learning model -In the case of RNN and CNN, you had to learn it yourself, but since BERT is already pre-trained, you can perform tasks only by fine-tuning.
+- Perform feature extraction and classification tasks with BERT's pre-learning model
+- In the case of RNN and CNN, you had to learn it yourself, but since BERT is already pre-trained, you can perform tasks only by fine-tuning.
--Transformer is not used unless you create your own translator
+- Transformer is not used unless you create your own translator

 ### Embedding
--Previously, one-hot encoding
+- Previously, one-hot encoding
--One-hot encoding cannot understand the semantic relationship between words -Grasping the meaning of words through surrounding words is word embedding Word to vector-> word2vec
+- One-hot encoding cannot understand the semantic relationship between words
+- Grasping the meaning of words through surrounding words is word embedding Word to vector-> word2vec
--Word embedding contributes greatly to text processing -Learning method is learning in relation to surrounding words -Expressed as 100-dimensional vector, 10000-dimensional vector, etc.
+- Word embedding contributes greatly to text processing
+- Learning method is learning in relation to surrounding words
+- Expressed as 100-dimensional vector, 10000-dimensional vector, etc.
 The larger the dimension of the vector, the finer the meaning can be expressed.

 ### ELMo
--Solve the problem of synonyms
+- Solve the problem of synonyms
--The existing word embedding could not solve the problem of synonyms.
+- The existing word embedding could not solve the problem of synonyms.
--Learning the context of words to learn different vector values ​​for each word -Coming in 2018
+- Learning the context of words to learn different vector values ​​for each word
+- Coming in 2018
--Good performance by guessing context with 3 layers -Predict words to come later with language modeling -Write LSTM layer, learn in both forward and backward directions and concat the two layers -Multiply each layer by its weight
+- Good performance by guessing context with 3 layers
+- Predict words to come later with language modeling
+- Write LSTM layer, learn in both forward and backward directions and concat the two layers
+- Multiply each layer by its weight
--Embedding only when you put a sentence
+- Embedding only when you put a sentence
--Even with the same stick, it has a different vector value (because it was learned with different sentences) -Extraction of a vector of a specific word from the embedding value (feature extraction) -In case of ELMo, if the layer goes up, it learns the context vector of the word well.
+- Even with the same stick, it has a different vector value (because it was learned with different sentences)
+- Extraction of a vector of a specific word from the embedding value (feature extraction)
+- In case of ELMo, if the layer goes up, it learns the context vector of the word well.

 ULM-FiT also pre-learns <br/>
 Transformer <br/>
 OpenAI Transformer <br/>
--Learning with only the decoder before BERT comes out <br/>
+- Learning with only the decoder before BERT comes out <br/>
--Reference value x <br/> because no encoder is inserted
+- Reference value x <br/> because no encoder is inserted

 ### BERT
--Refer to the transformer's encoder value
+- Refer to the transformer's encoder value
--The bidirectionality of ELMo concatenated two directions -BERT learns bidirectional at one point at the same time (available by masking) -Learning value is contained in [CLS]
+- The bidirectionality of ELMo concatenated two directions
+- BERT learns bidirectional at one point at the same time (available by masking)
+- Learning value is contained in [CLS]
--15% chance to replace [mask] with other words or existing words -Improves performance by learning these words as words before and after -By learning this, you can learn in both directions -[SEP] token is put at the end of the first and second sentences -1.
-Train the [mask] value
+- 15% chance to replace [mask] with other words or existing words
+- Improves performance by learning these words as words before and after
+- By learning this, you can learn in both directions
+- [SEP] token is put at the end of the first and second sentences
+- 1. Train the [mask] value
--2.
-Train whether the first sentence and the second sentence are consecutive sentences -BERT embedding can understand the meaning of words with different meanings depending on the context like ELMo -Is the learning value of the last layer the best?
+- 2. Train whether the first sentence and the second sentence are consecutive sentences
+- BERT embedding can understand the meaning of words with different meanings depending on the context like ELMo
+- Is the learning value of the last layer the best?
 Since each layer has a different learning value, the sum of all layers has the best learning value In other tasks, the sum of the second to last layers is the best learning value.
--Feature-extraction is also possible.
+- Feature-extraction is also possible.
--Object name recognition
+- Object name recognition

 ### BERT FEATURES
--Wordpiece
+- Wordpiece
--Tokenizing to remove unknown tokens
+- Tokenizing to remove unknown tokens
--Performance depends on how you cut the wordpiece
+- Performance depends on how you cut the wordpiece
--3 tokens are combined to get the value
+- 3 tokens are combined to get the value

 ### Fine-tuning
--Proceed with a real pre-training model
+- Proceed with a real pre-training model
--cls is binary classification
+- cls is binary classification
--When classifying by multi-class, softmax is applied to the last hidden layer to be multi-class.
+- When classifying by multi-class, softmax is applied to the last hidden layer to be multi-class.
--Shows the best performance for all tasks
+- Shows the best performance for all tasks

 ### XLNet
--Autoregressive LM?
+- Autoregressive LM?
 Predict with two words before or after
 Predict word in context word (GPT…)
 Great performance for typical NLP tasks
-However, the characteristic of not being able to learn simultaneously -Burt is an autoencoder
+However, the characteristic of not being able to learn simultaneously
+- Bert is an autoencoder
 Predict the word [mask] from before and after
 The disadvantage of Burt is pre-learning with a random [mask].
 For example, in the case of a baking crisis, two words are dependent but masked independently.
--So use permutation
+- So use permutation
 If there is a certain position, permute each other, and the number of possible cases will be as many as the total number of tokens.
 Learning with tokens of t-1 of t
--Great idea
+- Great idea
 This is the case for Korean language surveys
 However, since all cases need to be calculated as factorial, the calculation amount is very high

 ### ETRI's Korbert
--Morphological analyzer
+- Morphological analyzer
--Classifier and feature-extraction can be used according to purpose SKT's KoBERT <br/>
+- Classifier and feature-extraction can be used according to purpose SKT's KoBERT <br/>
 Seoul National University is also making it-in a different way (but difficult ;;;) <br/>